The Best Cinematographers Ever!by dziwnytenswiat | created - 10 Apr 2018 | updated - 13 hours ago | Public

 Cinematographer | Der Name der Rose

 Tonino Delli Colli was born on November 20, 1922 in Rome, Lazio, Italy as Antonio Delli Colli.
-He is known for his work on The Name of the Rose (1986), Life Is Beautiful (1997) and Once Upon a Time in America (1984).
+He is known for his work on The Name of the Rose (1986), Life Is Beautiful (1997) and Bitter Moon (1992).
 He was married to Alexandra Delli Colli.
 He died on August 16, 2005 in Rome.

 Roger Deakins is an English cinematographer best known for his work on the films of the Coen brothers, Sam Mendes, and Denis Villeneuve.